Corky Lee on My Mind: Alan S. Chin

 “Because of Covid precautions (and it was Covid that killed Corky), there was no indoor ceremony and our traditional burning of representational gold, silver, and money was done outside.
 The procession then wove through the streets of Chinatown slowly, stopping at various spots that had been important over the last decades to the development of Chinese-American activism and community building.
 The streets were lined with mourners at each spot.”

-How do you know Corky?
+How did you know Corky?

 “I first saw Corky’s photos when I was 12 years old or so,” says Chin while the first time he met Corky in person was in October 2001 when Chin was assigned to photograph him for the New York Times.
 “Twenty years of friendship and camaraderie followed.”